Scubakay/pruned/README.md

 # Pruned

-> Automatically create a pruned world download on Google Drive
+> Automatically create a pruned world download on WebDAV

-Pruned automates the process for creating world downloads on Google Drive.
+Pruned automates the process for creating world downloads on WebDAV.
 Pruned does this by only uploading region data for chunks with a minimum inhabited time.

 Note: Pruned is not a backup tool.
 It will not restore any backups